Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 “Before we had the worst luck, we had the best luck,” McFarland says, nonsensically, at one point in the Hulu documentary, Fyre Fraud.
 “So many things had to go right to make it this big of a failure.”

-If the CEO of Fyre, currently serving a six-year prison sentence for wire fraud, seems terrible at spin after the fact, he was just as terrible at it in the lead-up to the festival.
-People just didn’t notice (except for the ones who did), because it would take gargantuan nerves for someone to brazenly lie about how truly slapdash the event would be compared with how McFarland advertised it.
+If the CEO of Fyre, currently serving a six-year prison sentence for wire fraud, seems terrible at spin after the fact, he was exactly as terrible in the lead-up to the festival.
+People just didn’t notice at the time (except for the ones who did), because nobody could reasonably expect a festival organizer to brazenly misrepresent the slapdash nature of the proceedings.

 That same brand of disorganization and deceitful spin has been on display all throughout 2020, in the White House’s coronavirus task force.

-From the moment Trump threw Mike Pence at the problem of protecting America from the coronavirus in late February, the White House has provided one lofty promise after another.
+From the moment Trump threw Mike Pence at the problem of protecting America from the virus in late February, the White House has provided one lofty promise after another.
 (When it wasn’t pushing $69 million ventilator contracts toward random fraudsters tweeting at Trump, or asking eventual task force member Jared Kushner’s extended family to crowdsource response suggestions from doctors on Facebook.)

 First, there was going to be drive-thru testing like South Korea implemented.
 That never happened.